alan-turing-institute/science-gateway-middleware/README.md

 ## Testing

-Tests can be run via `python -m pytest middleware`.
+Tests can be run via `python -m pytest`.